Compliance and Ethics Training FAQ

 Who gets notified if I need training?

-The training system uses the email address linked to your name in HR system (Workday).
+The training notification system uses the email address linked to your profile in Workday (the university's HR system).
 You are responsible for ensuring that your email address is current and correct.
-You may update your email address at any time by going to Workday, clicking on Personal Information, then on Contact Information.
+You may update your email address at any time by going to Workday, clicking on Personal Information, then clicking on Contact Information.

 Do I have to take the training all at the same time, or in any particular order?